pavelgordon/pavelgordon/README.md

 About me:
 - 🔭 I’m currently working in Spotify, located in Stockholm, Sweden.
 - 🌍 I speak English, Russian, and learning ~Italian~ Swedish.
 Follow me on [Duolingo!](https://www.duolingo.com/u/108429008)
-- 💬 I like running, gym and videogames
+- 💬 I like running, gym, walks in the park and obsessed with reading.
 - 📫 How to reach me:
   - https://twitter.com/PavelGordon
   - https://pgordon.dev/